Data Science Curriculum & Specializations for Online Part-time Program

 Advances in machine learning algorithms, growth in computer processing power, and access to large volumes of data make artificial intelligence possible.
 Recent advances flow from the development of deep learning methods, which are neural networks with many hidden layers.
 Artificial intelligence builds on machine learning, with computer programs performing many tasks formerly associated with human intelligence.
 Students in this specialization learn how to move from the traditional models of applied statistics to contemporary data-adaptive models employing machine learning.
 Students learn how to implement solutions in computer vision, natural language processing, and software robotics.

-Prerequisites:(1) MSDS 420-DL Database Systems and Data Preparation or CIS 417 Database Systems Design and Implementation and (2) MSDS 422-DL Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.
+Prerequisites:(1) MSDS 420 Database Systems or CIS 417 Database Systems Design and Implementation and (2) MSDS 422 Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.

 An introduction to artificial intelligence, this course illustrates probability-rule-based generative models as well as discriminative models for learning from data.
 It reviews applications of artificial intelligence and deep learning in vision and language processing.
 Students learn best practices for building deep learning models for classification and regression.
 The learn about feature engineering, autoencoders, and strategies of unsupervised and semi-supervised learning, as well as reinforcement learning.
 This is a project-based course with extensive programming assignments.

-Prerequisites: (1) MSDS 420-DL Database Systems and Data Preparation or CIS 417 Database Systems Design and Implementation and (2) MSDS 422-DL Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.
+Prerequisites: (1) MSDS 420 Database Systems or CIS 417 Database Systems Design and Implementation and (2) MSDS 422 Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.

 After analysts and modelers have built and tested models, data engineers implement models to scale within an information infrastructure, creating systems and workflows to organize and manage large quantities of data.
 This means understanding computer systems (including software, hardware, data collection, and data processes) and solving problems related to data collection, security, and organization.
 This specialization trains data scientists to utilize system-wide problem-solving skills, choose hardware systems, and build software systems for implementing models made by data analysts to scale in productions systems.

-Prerequisites: (1) MSDS 400-DL Math for Data Scientists and (2) MSDS 420-DL Database Systems and Data Preparation or CIS 417 Database Systems Design.
+Prerequisites: (1) MSDS 400 Math for Modelers and (2) MSDS 420 Database Systems or CIS 417 Database Systems Design.

-Recommended prior courses: (1) MSDS 432-DL Foundations of Data Engineering and (2) MSDS 422-DL Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.
+Recommended prior courses: (A) MSDS 431 Data Engineering with Go, (B) MSDS 432 Foundations of Data Engineering, and (C) MSDS 422 Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.

-Prerequisites: (1) MSDS 400-DL Math for Data Scientists and (2) MSDS 420-DL Database Systems and Data Preparation or CIS 417 Database Systems Design.
+Prerequisites: (1) MSDS 400 Math for Modelers and (2) MSDS 420 Database Systems or CIS 417 Database Systems Design.

 Technology Entrepreneurship Specialization